Product Evaluation: A 5 Step Breakdown

-Product evaluation is a complex process.
+Product evaluation and assessment is a complex process.
 You need to properly assess any new product idea or concept before it becomes a reality—but this necessary phase can be especially overwhelming if you don’t know what to do or where to begin.

 The good news is, thanks to our trademarked Design Driven Development Process, there are clear steps all product developers should follow when evaluating product market fit.
 Today, we’re going to look at exactly what those five steps are so you can evaluate your potential product idea with confidence.